-Citation with stable link: Philip A. Harland, 'Indians: Ktesias on Indian Matters via Photios, Pliny the Elder, and Aelian (early fourth century BCE),' Last modified November 29, 2022, http://philipharland.com/Blog/?p=11003.
+Citation with stable link: Philip A. Harland, 'Indians: Ktesias on Indian Matters via Photios, Pliny the Elder, and Aelian (early fourth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified March 26, 2023, http://philipharland.com/Blog/?p=11003.

-Ancient authors: Ktesias (fourth century BCE), Indian Matters, or Indika = FGrHist 688 F45, F51, F52, as summarized by Photios (eighth century CE), Bibliotheke, or Collection of Books, codex 72, which is presented below in full (link to Freese translation) and as cited by Pliny the Elder (first century CE), Natural History 7.23 and 7.28 (link Latin text and full translation) and Aelian (second-third centuries CE), Characteristics of Animals 4.26, 46, 52; 5.3; 16.31 (link to Greek text and full translation).
+Ancient authors: Ktesias (fourth century BCE), Indian Matters, or Indika = FGrHist 688 F45, F51, F52 (link to FGrHist), as summarized by Photios (eighth century CE), Bibliotheke, or Collection of Books, codex 72, which is presented below in full (link to Freese translation) and as cited by Pliny the Elder (first century CE), Natural History 7.23 and 7.28 (link Latin text and full translation) and Aelian (second-third centuries CE), Characteristics of Animals 4.26, 46, 52; 5.3; 16.31 (link).

 Comments: Ktesias (or: Ctesias) of Knidos in western Asia Minor (now near Yazıköy, Turkey) was a Greek physician who came to ply his trade for Persian armies and Artaxerxes II himself by about 401 BCE and stayed for about seventeen years, according to Diodoros (Library 2.32.4).
 While in Persia, he evidently encountered information and, more so, rumours regarding the wonders of India, including its unusual peoples (including supposed dog-heads and long-ears).
 Herodotos’ has an earlier, much briefer account of Indians (link), but Ktesias’ work on Indian Matters (Indika) from the early fourth century seems to be the earliest extensive example of Greek ethnographic speculation about India in the far east.
 In this sense he is a predecessor of Nearchos and Megasthenes (link).